 Finally, our 2 weeks in Israel came to an end and it was time to go back to real life.
 To go forward you have to go back, so the journey home took a long time.
 Israel to London, London to Singapore, Singapore to Perth.
 Home.

 Sydney & Singapore (including a side trip to Bintan, Indonesia) with my 9-month-old baby.
-She won a competition and was voted one of the 5 cutest babies in Australia so they paid for us to go to Sydney and stay for the photoshoot, etc. Then after that, we had plans for Singapore, I absolutely fell in love with Singapore – gorgeous destination and added a mini holiday to Bintan after Singapore.
+She won a competition and was voted one of the 5 cutest babies in Australia so they paid for us to go to Sydney and stay for the photoshoot, etc. Then after that, we had plans for Singapore, I fell in love with Singapore – a gorgeous destination and added a mini holiday to Bintan after Singapore.

 Bali again.
 Before the birth of my son.

-My son was now 1 and happy to stay with Grandmother so we made 4 trips this year – 2 with the kids, 2 without.
+My son was now 1 and happy to stay with Grandmother so we made 4 trips this year – 2 with the kids, and 2 without.

 April – Singapore, no kids.

 July – a wedding in Bali with all my family, including kids.

 October – a wedding anniversary to Kuala Lumpur & Langkawi, no kids.

 December – a 10-night cruise from Sydney to the South Pacific: Vanuatu, New Caledonia, etc.

 It was during this cruise that we realized we had spent a lot of time in 2011 out of Australia and it was so expensive to keep coming back to Australia.
 It was so far from everything.
 It wasn’t like London where you could jump across to Europe at any time.
 It’s not like America where every state is different and unique and has amazing things to do and see….
 And well wouldn’t it be good just to not come back for a while?…